FraBle/guglhupf/README.md

     /mnt/recordings/guglhupf/video_front_%Y-%m-%d_%H-%M-%S.mp4
     ```

-    > There is a lot going on here and you might have to adjust a couple of
+    > A lot is going on here, and you might have to adjust a couple of settings
-    > settings (e.g. the filename template string).
+    > (e.g., the filename template string).
     > FFmpeg reads from `/dev/video1` in a fixed resolution of 640x480.
 It
-    > writes segments of the video feed to file.
-Each segment is 5min (300sec)
+    > writes segments of the video feed to disk.
+Each segment is 5min (300sec),
-    > with key frames enforced at the same time mark to allow a smooth cutover.
+    > with keyframes enforced at the same time mark to allow a smooth cutover.
     > It uses two `drawtext` filters: one to add GPS coordinates from a file
-    > (`gps.txt`) to the lower left corner and one to add timestamps to the
+    > (`gps.txt`) to the lower-left corner and one to add timestamps to the
-    > lower right corner of every frame.
-Is uses the hardware-accelerated
+    > lower-right corner of every frame.
+It uses the hardware-accelerated
     > `h264_omx` codec and writes the output files to the configured NFS folder
     > `/mnt/recordings` with timestamps in the file name.